fsamin/blog/content/ovh-packer-openstack.md

 First of all, you need a Public Cloud **project**, if you haven't got any available project, go to your [Manager](https://www.ovh.com/manager/cloud/index.html) to create one.

-Now we will you a little command line interface tool : [OVHCli](https://github.com/admdwrf/ovhcli).
+Now we will you a little command line interface tool : [OVHCli](https://github.com/admdwrf/ovhcli) (Many thanks to [@fredericalix](https://twitter.com/fredericalix))

 When you OVHCli is properly configured you should be able to create new Openstack Credentials on your Public Cloud Project.
-Here our project is name `Quickstart`, so we run :
+Here our project is named `Quickstart`, so we run :

 ```bash
     $  ovhcli cloud project --name Quickstart info